angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-setting-up-a-google-play-ebook.md

 **Listing**

-B&N states that it can take up to 2 days for a book to show up in the store.
+Google can take up to 5 days to get your book listed, but I found it to be much quicker than that.

-**Making Changes**

-In order to make changes you first have to take your book offline and then republish it.
-During this time period I don't believe your book will appear for sale, but I have yet to make updates so I can't be certain.